RitamDey/Everything/Android/README.md

-# MDC-101 for Material Components for Android (Java)
+# Android Dev

-Contains starter code structure for the MDC-101 Java codelab.
+Contains all the code for the different Android projects I have done or will be doing, All the codelab-style tutorials, and also my solutions to Google Applied CS Skills